andesco/ladder-cloudflare/rule-format.md

   block_regex: \.tracking\.com\/
 ```

+> [!Note]
-**Note:** During processing, this expands to individual rules for each domain while preserving all other properties.
+> During processing, this expands to individual rules for each domain while preserving all other properties.

 ### Cookie Management
 ```yaml